Ujjawal-K-Panchal/mypypack/README.md

 mypack/mypack/greetings.py:17: unused function 'sayHelloTo' (60% confidence)
 ```
 Note: confidence interval since it cannot know with 100% surity if something is somehow used or not.
 Thisindeterminacy is possible through some `hacky` programming practices.

+### 5. Code Formatting.

+We want our package to have easy to read, standard formatted code.
+You can have `black` cleanup your files and format them to the standard `PEP8` compliant code.

+1. cd into your folder root: `cd Mypypack` (Ignore if already here).
+2. `pip install black`.
+3. Copy your `greetings.py` code to another window in your editor without saving it.
+This is so we can notice how `black` changed our code.
+4. run: `black mypack/mypack/greetings.py`
+5. If you want to experience how it changes, change around your `greetings.py` with bad formatting and do step 4 again.
+This will help you appreciate what `black` did.